 2020 has been quite a year so far, but as Lucy explains, you can try to use the Covid-19 context to your advantage.
 So how could you turn lockdown and social distancing into a positive?

-- Get something for nothing: Use the time at home to search online for free training and video tutorials for budding producers and videographers.
-Screenskills.com’s free courses section is a great place to start, but other companies offer free month-long trials… just be sure to set a reminder in your phone to cancel in time to keep it free!
+Use the time at home to search online for free training and video tutorials for budding producers and videographers.
+Screenskills.com’s free courses (external website) section is a great place to start, but other companies offer free month-long trials… just be sure to set a reminder in your phone to cancel in time to keep it free!

-- LinkedIn is your friend: Improve your LinkedIn profile – expand your network and then don’t be frightened to ask for advice.
+Improve your LinkedIn profile (external website) – expand your network and then don’t be frightened to ask for advice.
 Some really experienced freelancers may have more time at the moment, due to the Covid-19 emergency, and they’ll remember what it’s like starting out.
 So be bold – you might get more replies than you think!

-- Get with the programme: Apprenticeships and paid internships in the TV industry at BBC, ITV, Channel 4 and others are a good bet, and will most likely go ahead in the Covid-19 context. so use your time wisely and get ahead of the game.
-The British Film Institute also runs a scheme for under 19s who was to get into film and their website has a lot of information for anyone just starting out.
+Apprenticeships and paid internships in the TV industry at BBC (external website), ITV (external website), Channel 4 (external website) and others are a good bet, and will most likely go ahead in the Covid-19 context. so use your time wisely and get ahead of the game.
+The British Film Institute (external website) also runs a scheme for under 19s who was to get into film and their website has a lot of information for anyone just starting out.

-More generally, The Prince’s Trust has lots of useful resources and advice for young people to upskill and gain employment while managing your wellbeing.
+More generally, The Prince’s Trust (external website) has lots of useful resources and advice for young people to upskill and gain employment while managing your wellbeing.

 Stay positive, keep networking and build your skills through practice… that way it will soon be a wrap!